 How long do drug rehab programs last?

 Research has shown that the length of time in drug rehab treatment is directly correlated with better outcomes of maintaining sobriety.
-90 day residential or outpatient drug rehab are suggested as the minimum length of time.
+90 day residential or outpatient drug programs are suggested as the minimum length of time.
 Methadone maintenance treatment should continue for at least 12 months, with some individuals continuing to benefit for over a year.
+Rehab programs last as long as they need to for quality treatment and recovery.

 Detox, the initial phase of drug rehab, can last as little as three days.
 This procedure cleanses the body of drugs and alcohol and should be overseen and managed by medical professionals as the withdrawal symptoms can be uncomfortable and even dangerous.
 The substance used will determine the length of the detoxification process; alcohol can last a few days where heroin or meth can require a week.
 Generally, the length of stay in a drug rehab varies from person to person taking as long as it takes to gain balance and a foundation in recovery.